 — WHO, Electromagnetic Fields (EMF)

-The Angelcare AC701 has the lowest average level of EMF at 6 feet from the baby unit with a reading of 0.55 (V/m).
+The Angelcare AC401 has the lowest average level of EMF at 6 feet from the baby unit with a reading of 0.77 (V/m).
 This measurement did not include a test while using the movement pad portion of the monitor.
-The monitor with the highest EMF reading is the Safety 1st High Def, with a disappointing value of 1.44, a reading more on par with the video products.
-Given this monitor's general lack of awesomeness though, it should be easy to discount it on any number of metrics than its EMF reading alone.
-Our two award winners, the Philips SCD570/10 has a respectable reading of 0.60 for the average at 6 feet and the VTech was higher with a reading of 0.74.
-No matter which monitor you decide to purchase we do suggest you move it at least 6 feet away from the baby's crib, and most monitors will still work quite adequately from the other side of the room.
-(Keep in mind that EMF levels generally decline rapidly with distance, so by locating your monitor across the room, you dramatically reduce the EMF your baby will be exposed to).
+The monitor with the highest EMF reading is the Vtech DM221, with a disappointing value of 3.11!
+Our other Editors' Choice option, the Philips SCD570/10 has a respectable reading of 1.02 for the average at 6 feet.
+No matter which product you decide to purchase we do suggest you move it at least 6 feet away from the baby's crib and most monitors will still work well from the other side of the room.
+(Keep in mind that EMF levels usually decline rapidly with distance, so by locating your monitor across the room, you dramatically reduce the EMF exposure your baby experiences).
 These precautions will help limit your baby's exposure to EMF, which we think is a good thing.

 Finding the right monitor in the myriad of products on the market can seem tricky if you don't know what you are looking for or looking at.
-With price ranges all over the map and features you aren't familiar with, it is hard to say what makes one product different or better than another.
-However, if you stay focused and keep in mind the important metrics, we feel confident you will find the right monitor for you.
-Our Editors' Choice and Best Value units are both great options that outperformed the other 7 products in this review.
+With price ranges all over the map and features, you aren't familiar with, it is hard to say what makes one product different or better than another.
+However, if you stay focused and keep in mind the important metrics and features, we feel confident you will find the right monitor for you.
+Our award winners are great options that will likely work for most families no matter what they are looking for.
 However, if you need a little something different we've outlined the pros and cons of each in our review and comparison table for easy reference.

 — RJ Spurrier